readandprogress/reading.is-a.dev/_anime/digimon-beatbreak.md

 ### Episode 01: The Beat of Emotion

 Really enjoyed the first episode, I’m really impressed so far!
 I had the feeling this series was going to be darker than the norm, and I wasn't wrong!
-The first episode is focused on our main character Tenma, and his weird ePulse; which is seemingly a kind of energy source for Sapotamas, which looks like this series’ Digivice.
+The first episode is focused on our main character Tomoru, and his weird ePulse; which is seemingly a kind of energy source for Sapotamas, which looks like this series’ Digivice.
 Reminds me of Digimon Savers/Data Squad’s Digisoul/DNA Charge.

 “Digivice” may not be the most apt description, they seem to be able to do everything, kinda like a supercharged smartphone.
 Regardless, love the egg motif.
 Very fitting.